xaxys/MaintainMan/README.md

     # this number will be used when http request paramenter `limit`
     # is not specified or <= 0.
     default: 50

-  hit_expire:
-    # the duration that a user hit the same announcement will not
-    # be counted repeatedly.
-    announce: "12h"

-  appraise:
-    # the duration that a user can appraise the order after the
-    # order completed.
-    # the order will be appraised automatically after the duration.
-    timeout: "72h"
-    # the duration that the system will check the timeouted unappraised
-    # order.
-    purge: "10m"
-    # the default appraise score of timeouted unappraised order.
-    default: 5

-  # Whether item count can be negative.
-  # if false, an `item count is not enough` error may be returned on
-  # item consuming.
-  item_can_negative: true

-wechat:
-  # wechat appid.
-  appid: ""
-  # wechat secret.
-  secret: ""
-  # whether a unregistered user will be registered on wechat login.
-  # if false, reponse code will be `403` when a unregistered user try
-  # wechat login.
-  # if true, a unregistered user will be registered on wechat login.
-  # username will be open_id and user will be assigned a random password.
-  fastlogin: true

 token:
   # token secret.